syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Appearance.md

 ### LeftImageList

 The tree nodes can be set with left images using LeftImageList property in the property window.
-Left images for the individual nodes can be specified in LeftImageIndices property of individual nodes, using the MultiColumntreeView Nodes Collection Editor.
+Left images for the individual nodes can be specified in LeftImageIndices property of individual nodes, using the MultiColumnTreeView Nodes Collection Editor.

 The nodes with the images can be given an enhanced appearance using LeftImagePadding.